adammiller1/architecture-center/docs/anti-patterns/chatty-io/index.md

 A large number of I/O requests can have a significant impact on performance and responsiveness.

-## Context
+## Problem description

 Network calls and other I/O operations are inherently slow compared to compute tasks.
 Each I/O request typically incorporates significant overhead, and the cumulative effect of numerous I/O operations can slow down the system.

-Here are some common causes of chatty I/O:
+Here are some common causes of chatty I/O.

-**Reading and writing individual records to a database as distinct requests.**
+### Reading and writing individual records to a database as distinct requests

 The following example reads from a database of products.
-The products are grouped into subcategories, and have pricing information.
-The code retrieves all the products in a subcategory, including the pricing informating, by performing a series of queries:
+There are three tables, `Product`, `ProductSubcategory`, and `ProductPriceListHistory`.
+The code retrieves all the products in a subcategory, along with the pricing informating, by executig a series of queries:

-- Query the subcategory from the `ProductSubcategory` table.
+1. Query the subcategory from the `ProductSubcategory` table.
-- Find all products in that subcategory by querying the `Product` table.
+2. Find all products in that subcategory by querying the `Product` table.
-- For each product, query the pricing data from the `ProductPriceListHistory` table.
+3. For each product, query the pricing data from the `ProductPriceListHistory` table.

 You can find the complete sample [here][code-sample].